LegendarySJ/LAN-MESSAGING/README.md

 To enable client-to-client messaging in a client-server architecture, the server act as a mediator, relaying messages between clients.

 Client-to-Server Communication: Clients send messages to the server with the intended recipient's name prefixed to the message.
 For example, @recipient_name message_content.

+If the messaage is sent with "#message_content the message" is forwarded to all the clients connected to the server.

 Server Logic: The server receives messages from clients, parses them to determine the recipient, and forwards the message to the appropriate client.